 The ministry seeks to meet the social and spiritual needs of people who are struggling with complex issues of addiction, sexual exploitation, violence, homelessness and poverty.
 A high priority for the ministry has been to provide practical support as well as create awareness, educate and promote healing initiatives.
 Edmonton Urban Native Ministry collaborates with various churches to provide children’s ministry programs, Vacation Bible School and summer camp opportunities.

-An important goal is to collaborate with various churches and organizations in Edmonton to unite in healing and reconciliation with Aboriginal Peoples in Canada.
+An important goal is to collaborate with various churches and organizations in Edmonton to unite in healing and reconciliation with Indigenous people in Canada.

 Presbyterians Sharing supports Edmonton Urban Native Ministry in this important work.